Dining Terms and Conditions - Academic Year 2021-22

-1. First-Year Clemson Student Meal Plan Requirement Policy
+1. First-Year Clemson Student Meal Plan Requirement

 This includes the Unlimited 300, Unlimited 200, and Unlimited 100 meal plans.
 Other meal plan options do not satisfy the first-year requirement.

 Spring semester: The selected fall meal plan will automatically be assigned as the spring meal plan option and the associated charges will be added to the spring tuition bill.
-If you choose to change your meal plan, we encourage you to change it prior to paying the spring tuition bill to ensure that you are not charged a change fee.

-2. Bridge Student Meal Plan Policy and Requirement Policy
+2. Bridge Student Meal Plan Requirement

-3. Upgrade, Downgrade, and Cancellation Policy
+5. Upgrade, Downgrade, and Cancellation

 Purchased Paw Points are non-refundable and non-transferable.

 Unused meal swipes for student meal plans expire at the end of each semester.
 Refunds for unused meal swipes will not be issued.

 Refunds for unused meal plans will not be issued at the end of the semester if a student fails to opt out prior to payment of tuition or drop the selected meal plan during the specified drop/change week during the semester.
 If a meal plan is no longer desired by upperclassmen, transfers, commuters, or graduate students, they must opt out via iROAR Optional Fees prior to paying tuition for the semester.